Shah91n/Weaviate-Disk-Storage-Calculator/README.md

 # Weaviate Disk Storage Calculator

-**Weaviate Disk Storage Calculator** is a Streamlit-based application designed to estimate storage requirements for the Weaviate vector database.
+**Weaviate Disk Storage Calculator** is a designed to estimate storage requirements for the Weaviate vector database.
 It provides insights into storage needs based on data characteristics and allows for extrapolation from sample datasets.

 ---